12734hs/Hackathon-AI-Business-Buildathon/frontend/README.md

 ```
 frontend/
+  index.html   # The one and only HTML file of the app
+  index.css   # The one and only HTML file of the app
-  peermatch_connected.html   # The one and only HTML file of the app
+  index.js   # The one and only HTML file of the app

 ```

 ---